bitcointranscripts/tstbtc/Readme.md

 # YTB_TO_BTCSCRIPT

-This project converts youtube videos to bitcoinscripts and opens a PR on .
-It uses youtube_transcript_api to transcribe the videos, then collects meta data about the video using `requests_html`.
+This project converts youtube videos to bitcoinscripts and opens a PR on [bitcoinscript](https://github.com/bitcointranscripts/bitcointranscripts) repo.
+It uses `youtube_transcript_api` to transcribe the videos, then collects meta data about the video using `requests_html`.
 It then uses the supplied cli arguments and file to open a Pull Request on the [bitcoinscript](https://github.com/bitcointranscripts/bitcointranscripts) repo.

 ## Steps: